In Myanmar, Pope Calls For Unity And Tolerance, But Doesn't Mention Rohingya

 Pope Francis, delivering a closely watched speech in Myanmar, called on the Southeast Asian country to respect all religious groups.
 But as some had feared and others had hoped, the pontiff failed to mention by name the persecuted Muslim Rohingya minority.

-Instead, Francis made thinly veiled references to the ongoing crisis in the country's western Rakhine state, where the military has burned whole villages, carried out rape and beaten the Rohingya since August, forcing an estimated 620,000 to flee across the border to neighboring Bangladesh.
+Instead, Francis made thinly veiled references to the ongoing crisis in the country's western Rakhine state, where the military has reportedly burned whole villages, carried out rape and beaten the Rohingya since August, forcing an estimated 620,000 to flee across the border to neighboring Bangladesh.
 Both the United Nations and the United States have described what is happening there as "ethnic cleansing."

 "The arduous process of peace-building and national reconciliation can only advance through a commitment to justice and respect for human rights," the pope said after Myanmar's nominal leader, Aung San Suu Kyi had made an address.